 In the last 5 years, we have graduated over 50 PhD students!
 The annual research budget is approximately $10 million from peer-reviewed, competitive grants.
 Our Ph.D degrees are research intensive, however, every student is expected to take foundational courses during their first and second years to broaden their knowledge base and build on the fundamentals of their discipline.
 Students in our programs are well prepared to become independent scientists and/or efficient higher education educators.
 Opportunities exist to attend regional, national, and international conferences, publish their research findings in peer-reviewed journals with significant scientific impact, and engage in individualized professional development before graduation.
 Graduate students are expected to cultivate critical thinking, develop analytical skills, and improve their oral and written communication skills in the context of scholarly research with creativity and originality.

-All of our students are guaranteed financial support for at least 4 years as a teaching assistant or research assistant.
+All of our students are typically supported financially as a teaching assistant or research assistant.
 We graduate our students to be competitive in securing career opportunities in the private sector, industry, and in academia.

 MSU is an optimal place for students who prefer a nurturing and well-rounded learning environment with frequent interactions among the students, postdoctoral scholars, research staff, and faculty members.
 Our goal is to do world-class research in a world-class setting.
 If you check out the professors, research projects, and facilities in our department, we think you will agree, exciting things are happening in Bozeman!